google/error-prone/docs/bugpattern/InconsistentOverloads.md

 ```

 If the caller has a code like `foo(bar, "quux")` and wants to add custom prefix
-support he will most likely do it like `foo(bar, "quux", "norf")`.
-The compiler
+support they will most likely do it like `foo(bar, "quux", "norf")`.
+The
-will accept this because the types match perfectly.
-However, this is clearly a
+compiler will accept this because the types match perfectly.
+However, this is
-bug caused by unintuitive API and method overloading.
+clearly a bug caused by unintuitive API and method overloading.